MICHAELMUNAVU83/kinywa/README.md

 ## About The App

-[Oraimo Clone Website] is a photography portfolio website that showcases the work of a photographer.
+[Photograher Portoflio Website] is a photography portfolio website that showcases the work of a photographer.
 It has a home page, about page, gallery page, and contact page.
 The website is fully responsive .

 ## Screenshots